junioregis/skeleton-android/README.md

 # Default Views

-All default app views are injected to all activities and fragments and are access by ```appViewws``` attribute.
+All default app views are injected to all activities and fragments and are access by ```appViews``` attribute.

 - ```ToolbarView``` is the default toolbar view.